Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Smart Swaps and Variations

-The base recipe is perfect as-is, but here are some ways to customize it based on what you have or what you prefer.
+The base recipe is great, but here are some ways to customize it.

 Make It Lighter